Thewbi/neorv32/README.md

 ```

 We can see that the beqz command (Branch equal zero) will skip the entire sleep code on hart 0
 since each core will store it's id into x1 as we have analyzed earlier.
+This is why the register
+x1 is used for the core 0 check.

+## Summary

+Lets provide a small summary of the points discussed so far.

+We have setup the toolchain and we have compiled one of the example applications.

+Instead of immediately starting with the code in the main() function, the C-runtime is
+initialized first.
+After initializing stack and global pointers and registers, a core
+0 check is performed and the system software pends on all cores othe than hart 0.
+The
+system software on hart 0 has the power to wake up the other cores how it sees fit.
+A single threaded application is created when the other cores are not woken up.

-Long story short, the take away is that your average hello world application will only
+The take away is that your average hello world application will only
-run on hart 0 only because usually example applications will not wake up the other cores.
+run on hart 0 because usually example applications will not wake up the other cores
+by triggering software interrupts.

 All other harts will sleep.
 The simulation of the NEORV32 will only show activity on hart 0.
 You should not expect any activity on the other cores unless you trigger the software interrupt
 to wake up the other harts.